Wall engraving of a Philistine warrior, from Medinet Habu

 Gold and pearl tiara

-Saul, now beside himself with frustration and anger, demanded to know how his own daughter could have betrayed him.
+Saul, now beside himself with frustration and rage, demanded to know how his own daughter could have betrayed him.

 David Abandons Michal